Homological Berglund-H\"ubsch-Henningson mirror symmetry for curve singularities: Loop B-model

 where $(-)^\vee$ is the $\C$-linear dual and $n$ is again the Krull dimension of $R$.
 Note that, in our case, the fact that $\w$ has an \emph{isolated} singularity means that all Hom-spaces are finite dimensional.
-For a proof of Serre duality in the $\Z$-grading case, we refer to \cite[Corollary 3.5]{IyaTak}; the $L$-graded case is a straightforward generalisation. \\
+For a proof of Serre duality in the $\Z$-grading case, we refer to \cite[Corollary 3.5]{IyaTak}, with the $L$-graded case we need being a straightforward generalisation. \\